google/earthengine-community/tutorials/forest-cover-loss-estimation/index.md

 Currently, Google Earth Engine has several tree cover datasets in the catalogue, including the Global Forest Change (year 2000) and GLCF: Landsat Tree Cover Continuous Fields (2000, 2005, and 2010).
 Here, we use the Global Forest Change dataset.

-1. Select 'treecover2000'
+1. Select 'treecover2000' in the Global Forest Change dataset
-1. Define canopy cover percentage (e.g. greater than equal to 10%)
+1. Apply the minimum canopy cover percentage (e.g. greater than equal to 10%)
-1. Define minimum area using connectedPixelCount (e.g. greater than equal to 6)
+1. Apply the minimum area requirement using connectedPixelCount (e.g. greater than equal to 6)
-1. Quantify the tree cover area that satify the above two
+1. Quantify the tree cover area (ha) that satify the above two
 1. Calculate the actual average minimum forest area used (e.g. 6 pixels = 0.51 ha in case of Bolivia)

 <img src="treecover.png" width="300">